 Prerequisite: instructor's permission.
 Students will work under supervision of professionals in one of several areas, e.g., corrections, social work, hospital, school, adoption agency, etc. for a semester.
 Focus will be on learning by observing and practicing.
-Does not count toward the 35 semester hours required for the major.
-Pass/no record basis.
+Pass/No Credit basis.